schulzi66/ng-overlay-container/README.md

 # NgOverlayContainer

 ```
-Making the creation of dynamic angular cdk overlays a piece of 🍰
+Making the creation of overlays a piece of 🍰
 ```
 ### Versions